Pinterest

 Notes/Hints:

-• Use ripe berries, such as strawberries, red or black currants, raspberries, cherries, cranberries.
+• Use one or a mixture of the following: strawberries, blueberries, raspberries, black berries, red or black currants, cherries, or cranberries.

 * * * * *